Creating your own sourdough starter is the first step in adding fermented goodness to all of your baking needs!

 How to Feed Your Sourdough Starter

-To keep your sourdough starter alive, you need to consistently feed it.
-To feed it, simply use (or discard) 75-95% of your starter and “feed” it, or replace the remaining starter with a fresh batch of flour and water.
+The feeding process after the initial feeding period is to simply use (or discard) 75-95% of your starter and “feed” it, or replace the remaining starter with fresh flour and water.

-Ideally you’ll want to feed your starter at least every three days, however if you have to go out of town or get busy, you can put your starter in the fridge or even the freezer to slow down microbial production.
+Ideally you’ll want to feed your starter at least every three days, however if you have to go out of town or get busy, you can put your starter in an airtight container or covered by plastic wrap in the fridge or even the freezer to slow down microbial production.